Skip to main content

 You'll also be given anesthesia so you'll feel no pain during the procedure.

-Less often, general anesthesia is used.
+General anesthesia may sometimes be used.
 If you receive general anesthesia, you'll sleep during the operation.

 The procedure